Site update log

 A third stage of the Soyuz rocket.
 Copyright © 2001 Anatoly Zak

 A close up view of the core-stage engine on the Soyuz rocket.
-Copyright © 2001 by Anatoly Zak
+Copyright © 2001 Anatoly Zak

 The RD-0109 engine, which powered the 3rd stage of the Vostok rocket.
 Copyright © 2002 Anatoly Zak